WGierke/git_better/documentation/documentation.md

 One model was trained on the numerical features of a repository, one on the description, one on the content of the readme and one on the source code of each repository.
 The following chapters will explain how we retrieved and cleaned the data for each model, how we selected relevant features  and how we developed the prediction model.

-### 3.1 Data Selection
+### 3.1 Training and Test Data Set
-[_Creating a target data set: selecting a data set, or focusing on a subset of variables, or data samples, on which discovery is to be performed._]
+To train and evaluate the classifiers, we used a train/test/validation split.

-### 3.2 Creation of Training and Test Data Set
+First, the collected training data was splitted in a train and a test split in a stratified manner.
-* [Split data set into a training set, to train our different classifier, a test set, to test the accuracy of our simple classifier, a development set, to tune our hyperparameter without overfitting on this level, and a evaluation set, to calculate our final accuracy.
-[Is this conceptually right?]]
+This ensured that the percentage of the class labels was balanced in both splits.
-* [Why no k-fold cross validation?]
+The classifiers were then trained on the train split and their accuracy was evaluated on the test split.
-* [we used simple python splitting methods (train_test_split)]
+To calculate their final quality, we evaluated them on the validation data.

-### 3.3 Classification Using Numeric Metadata of Repositories
+### 3.2 Classification Using Numeric Metadata of Repositories
 To develop classifiers based on numeric metadata of repositories, we used the following features:

 |Feature Name|Description|